Classfather/Data-Preparation-and-Customer-Analytics/README.md

 - Develop metrics and examine sales drivers to gain insights into overall sales performance.
 - Create visualizations and prepare findings to formulate a clear recommendation for the client's strategy.

-The insights from the analysis will feed into the supermarket’s strategic plan for the chip category in the next half year.
+The insights from the analysis will feed into the supermarket’s strategic plan for the chip category in the next year.

 ### Data Sources
 ---